openshift/ansible-service-broker/docs/design.md

 ## Registry Adapter

-To enable bootstrapping and APB discoverability, the ASB is designed to query a registry for available APBs via a Registry Adapter.
+To enable bootstrapping and ability to discover APBs, the ASB is designed to query a registry for available APBs via a Registry Adapter.
 This is an interface that can be implemented.
 Its most important method, `LoadSpecs() []*Spec`, is responsible for returning a slice of `Spec` structs representing the available